Privacy – Keep It or Lose It

 Hanging up, she turned, arms crossed.
 “Looks like your man brain is needed after all.
 Decker wants help with Kate’s therapy.”

-Karen’s loss of words was short-lived.
 After breakfast, she smiled and led me to the front door, where she said, “Don’t work too hard today.
 I’ll be sure to clean the house and have dinner ready when you get home.”

 Her sarcasm was not lost on me as I drove off in her old pickup truck.
-Looking back through the mirror, I saw her blow a kiss, and I could not help thinking I should have kept my big fat mouth shut.
+Looking back through the rearview mirror, I saw her blow a kiss, and I could not help thinking I should have kept my big mouth shut.

 Continue to scene twenty